 A noncitizen who has been deported (removed) from the U.S. to another country is not supposed to attempt to reenter for five, ten, or 20 years, or even permanently.
 (The exact length of time depends on factors like the reason for removal and whether the person was convicted of a crime.)
-In immigration-law lingo, you are “inadmissible” for the prescribed length of time after being removed.
+In immigration-law lingo, you are “inadmissible” for the set length of time after being removed.
 It doesn’t matter whether the order of removal was issued in immigration court or by an officer at the airport or the border.

 If you do come back to the U.S. without permission after a removal order, the order could be “reinstated,” which is a process that allows an immigration officer to send you back to the country to which you were previously deported without letting you see an immigration judge first.
 Additionally, you could be charged with the federal crime of illegal reentry.
 But as discussed below, you can, if you have separate grounds upon which to request U.S. entry, apply for permission to return to the United States.

 If charged, you can elect to have either a federal public defender or a private criminal attorney represent you.
 You are entitled to a criminal trial, where you can plead guilty or not guilty.
-If convicted, you may be penalized with serving up to two years in federal jail, paying a fine, or both.
-At the end of serving your time (if any), you could be put into immigration court proceedings or removed through the previously mentioned reinstatement of removal by immigration authorities.

-If you have a new or separate basis upon which to request a visa or green card -- for example, your brother is a U.S. citizen and your priority date has become current, or you’ve received a job offer as a tech worker and wish to apply for an H-1B visa -- you may apply to go forward with that application by submitting Form I-212, “Permission to Reapply For Admission Into the United States After Deportation or Removal.”
+If you have a new or separate basis upon which to request a visa or green card—for example, your brother is a U.S. citizen and your priority date has become current, or you’ve received a job offer as a tech worker and wish to apply for an H-1B visa—you may apply to go forward with that application by submitting Form I-212, “Permission to Reapply For Admission Into the United States After Deportation or Removal.”
 This form, which is commonly referred to as a waiver request, allows you to ask the immigration authorities to overlook the inadmissibility based on your prior removal and give you a second chance.

 When you file an I-212, you (or your lawyer) will need to submit a statement and documentation that address any of these factors that are relevant to the reason you were deported or your current life.
 The more factors you can show in your favor, the more likely it is that the I-212 application will be approved.